 Iodine is one of the building blocks the thyroid uses to produce the hormones necessary for proper metabolic function.
 As you might guess, without enough iodine, you can experience a number of problems, such as hypothyroidism.
-There’s a quick and easy way to tell if you’re iodine deficient, the iodine patch test.
-The Iodine Patch Test simply measures how quickly the body absorbs iodine through the skin.
+One of the most popular ways to test for iodine deficiency is the iodine patch test.
+The Iodine Patch Test theoretically measures how quickly the body absorbs iodine through the skin.
 The issue with this test is that it’s not 100% reliable and doesn’t provide an extensive view of your iodine levels as could a test done by your doctor.